subrataindia/Android-Development-Notes/README.md

 - Model represents the data and business logic of the application.
 - View defines the contract for the user interface and receives updates from the presenter.
 - Presenter acts as the intermediary between the model and the view, handling user actions, updating the model, and updating the view.
-The presenter contains the logic and state management.
+The presenter contains the UI logic and state management.

 ## MVVM (Model-View-ViewModel):